Sending Data with SMS & USSD

 SMS Usage Overview

-Just like typical SMS usage on mobile phones, SMS is bi-directional and can be used both to send messages to a device, as well as to send data from a device to another device or data endpoint.
+Similar to typical SMS usage on mobile phones, SMS is bi-directional and can be used both to send messages to a device, as well as sending data from a device to another device or data endpoint.

 The fees for sending and receiving SMS are not the same.
 If you are planning to send data from a device to Soracom Beam, Funnel, Funk, or Harvest Data, using USSD is a more cost-efficient option.
 Please refer to the Pricing & Fee Schedule documentation for information on SMS charges.